Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Lebanon and from Toronto.
+I'm losing my edge to the kids from Lebanon and from Bologna.

 But I was there.